oveilleux/Realistic_Transductive_Few_Shot/README.md

 ##  Introduction
-This repo contains the code for our NeurIPS 2021 submitted paper "Realistic evaluation of transductive few-shot learning".
+This repo contains the code for our NeurIPS 2021 paper "Realistic evaluation of transductive few-shot learning".
 This is a framework that regroups all methods evaluated in our paper except for SIB and LR-ICI.
 Results provided in the paper can be reproduced with this repo.
 Code was developed under python 3.8.3 and pytorch 1.4.0.

 ## 1. Getting started